memosasoft/image-hunter/README.md

 **Image-Miner**

 Image-Miner is an AI project.
+It implements ideas about Autonomous Agents, Machine Learning, Natural Language Processing and other Artificial Intelligence topics that interest me and I have an obsession about.
+Some of these ideas and concepts have been in my head for the past 25 years.

-It is evolving very quickly.
+The project is evolving very quickly.
 It has new features that enable users to search the net in BAZOOKA mode.

+**BAZOOKA MODE**
+You can spider hundreds of websites for a quick summary and for now image retrieval needs and web page content.

+**WEB INTERFACE**
-You can spider hundreds of websites for a quick summary and for image retrieval needs.
-I added many web interfaces view giving the scrapper the ability to search a subject through a basic image search.
+I added many web interface views giving the scrapper the ability to search a subject through a basic image search.
+This view will popup when the image-miner.py script is started.

 The interface is in developpement and will use Javascript.
-I want an advance image viewing interface.
+I want an advanced image viewing interface.

-If you have suggestion I am very open personne.
+If you have suggestions I am a very open personne.

 Also welcome any help in the project.

+This is a learning project too
-This is a learning project.
+Well my philosophy is that everything is a learning project.

+I will soon package everything and prepare installation documentation for quick installation of the scraper-spider.

+**MILESTONE**
+I found a way to generate my own search results giving the scraper the ability to search with less dependency on major search engines..

+The strength of the system comes from the archives.
+Memory in humain forgets things and where it has to go but the computer remembers everything if it is stored properly and efficiently.

+Storing urls and url information for later use gives the system the ability to store related searches as it is searching for specific subjects.
+The archive url memory enables the system to generate after some time search results it needs.

+For now this is possible only after weeks of use for now and it is still in developpement.
+**DYNAMIC DISTRIBUTED SEARCH ENGINE**
+But if the software is developed as a standalone application we could use every installation to save url information that can be after retransmitted anonymously to all stand alone application on the network creating a dynamic and distributed search engine that learns from its own queries and its search results.

+After weeks of learning and using Google, Bing, Yahoo, Duck and Yandex.
+Gathering search results on specific topics but storing search results in the archives with encoded keyword information.
+After 6 week of testing and development I have over 100000 urls with information about their images and the content of their webpage.

+The system is slowly becoming a search engine.
+It was the goal of the image retrieval project.

 **OPTIMAL CONFIG**